 By my appraisal (as the author), Crystal borrows heavily from both cyberpunk and space opera, but is neither.
 I rate it at a 5 on Mohs Scale of Science Fiction Hardness, which is to say that I think it’s hard sci-fi.
 Every technology present in the story, even as things start to get weird™, has a real-world explanation in my mind.
 These explanations are fuzzy (I can’t actually go out and build an advanced spaceship or AI), but as far as I know, all events of the books are possible within the laws of physics and economics that we currently understand.

 The books are for adults.
 I mean that both in terms of subject matter and tone.
 You will find content warnings at the start of each book and I make no general guarantees regarding how graphic or awful things get.
 Good doesn’t always triumph in the end.

 Crystal Society is a free book, released under Creative Commons.
-Crystal Mentality and Eternity will initially be for purchase and then probably released into Creative Commons after a few years.
+Crystal Mentality and Eternity are also free and will probably released into Creative Commons in a few years.